J-korman/J-korman/README.md

 Check out my profile
 <a href="https://www.linkedin.com/in/jeremy-korman-a4b470312"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&stlye=for-the-badge&logo=linkedin&logoColor=white" /></a>

+[Brief Introduction]
+I am currently learning cyber security and coding.
+I've been interested in this fierld of work and I'm excited to take the next step.

+## objective

 <!--
 **J-korman/J-korman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.